 - Customer data acquisition

-First, we need to distinguish between direct and indirect ROI metrics.
+First, separate direct and indirect ROI metrics.
 Direct metrics include:

 - Cost per lead/inquiry